dgraph-io/dgraph/contrib/config/backups/nfs/README.md

 ## Overview of NFS Servers

-You can use external NFS outside of the [Docker](https://www.docker.com/) or [Kubernetes](https://kubernetes.io/), or deploy a container offering NFS services.
+You can use external NFS outside of the [Docker](https://www.docker.com/) or [Kubernetes](https://kubernetes.io/) cluster, or deploy a container offering NFS services.

 For production environments, using an NFS server external to the cluster can increase availability in an event where [Kubernetes](https://kubernetes.io/) services get interrupted.
-In more advanced scenarios, deploying a container offering NFS services, where the storage is backed by high-speed storage such as [Ceph](https://ceph.io/) is beneficial for large datasets.
+In more advanced scenarios, deploying a container offering NFS services where the storage is backed by high-speed storage such as [Ceph](https://ceph.io/) is beneficial for large datasets.
 In this latter scenario, secondary storage such as an object store by the cloud provider could be used for greater availability in event of where Kubernetes services or the [Kubernetes](https://kubernetes.io/) cluster itself has a failure event.

-This guide is not meant to be complete but rather a small guide to get you started on your backup journey with Dgraph and NFS.
+This guide guide provides tips on how to back up Dgraph using NFS.
 For this scope, automation here covers the following:

 * External NFS
   * Cloud Providers